Arthika/Documentation/pages/product1/p1_sample2.md

 ---
-title: Manual and algorithmic trader (Product 1)
+title: Manual and algorithmic trader
 keywords: sample
 summary: "This is just a sample topic..."
 sidebar: product1_sidebar